 Mazurkas, according to Chopin’s biographer, James Huneker, are “dances of the soul.”
 Further describing them, he writes: “Coquetries, vanities, fantasies, inclinations, elegies, vague emotions, passions, conquests, struggles upon which the safety or favors of others depend, all meet in this dance.”
-Here is Chopin’s Mazurka No. 44 in C Major, Op.
-67, No. 3.
+Here is Chopin’s Mazurka in B flat minor Op.
+24 No. 4.

-By contrast, Huneker calls Chopin’s preludes “Moods in Miniature.”
+Huneker calls Chopin’s preludes, By contrast, “Moods in Miniature.”
 The preludes bear the opus number 28 and are dedicated to J.C.
 Kessler, a composer of well-known piano studies.
 Robert Schumann wrote of these preludes: “They are most remarkable.
 He is the boldest, the proudest poetic soul of his time.
 To be sure these pieces contain some morbid, feverish and repellent traits; but let everyone look in it for something that will enchant him.
 Philistines, however, must keep away.”
 Here are a few preludes:

 Madame George Sand was Chopin’s companion of about nine years toward the end of his short life.
 Quoting from James Huneker: “Chopin, a neurotic being, met the polyandrous Sand, a trampler on all the social and ethical conventions, albeit a woman of great gifts; repelled at first, he gave way before the ardent passion she manifested toward him.
 She was his elder, so could veil the situation with the maternal mask, and she was the stronger intellect, more celebrated — Chopin was but a pianist in the eyes of many — and, so, won by her magnetism the man she desired.
 George Sand in her love affairs was always the man.
 She treated Chopin as a child, a toy, used him for literary copy and threw him over after she had wrung out all the emotional possibilities.
 She dominated Chopin as she had dominated many others, including Franz Liszt, the painter Delacroix and, later, Gustave Flaubert.
 The pair [Sand and Chopin] spent time together in the island of Majorca (which their affair has made famous), in George’s estate, Nohant, and in Paris.